gristlabs/mocha-webdriver/README.md

 Note that for performance reasons, it only queries the browser once and searches using Javascript in browser.

+### driverOrElement.findContentWait(timeoutSec, selector, contentRegExp, [message])

+Shorthand to wait for an element containing specific innerText matching the given regex to be present.
+Also available on a WebElement.

+### elem.findClosest(selector)

+Find the closest ancestor of this element that matches the css selector.

 ### elem.doClick(), elem.doSendKeys(...), elem.doClear(), elem.doSubmit()

 Chainable variants of elem.click(), elem.sendKeys(), etc. E.g.